 PLEASE NOTE: Failure to provide the above information will result in delays for processing.
 All dimensions should be clearly marked on the plans.
 Applying this approach to all elements of the Design Guidelines will make for an efficient approval process.
-All applications must be submitted via the design assessment portal link Beveridge Williams Design Application Portal or email to planlodgement@bevwill.com.au
+All applications must be submitted by email to planlodgement@bevwill.com.au